-Want help matching curtains and blinds to get the layered look just right?
+Need help matching curtains and blinds to achieve the perfect layered look?
 Or are you trying to coordinate window treatment styles in the same room or adjoining rooms?

-We'll share all our advice for mixing and matching window treatments to help you get a designer-quality look for less.
+We're sharing our advice for coordinating window treatments to help you pull off a designer look for less.

 How to Layer Window Treatments

-When layering draperies with blinds or shades, the key is to have enough contrast so the two layers don't clash.
-For your base layer, choose from between hard window treatments (wood blinds, shutters, faux wood blinds) and soft window treatments (roman shades, roller shades, cellular shades).
+When layering draperies with blinds or shades, the key is to have enough contrast so the layers don't clash.
+For your base layer, choose either hard window treatments (wood blinds, shutters, faux wood blinds) and soft window treatments (roman shades, roller shades, cellular shades).